HoraceKem/EMSA-Tool/README.md

 ## II Environment
+EMSA-Tool is now tested on Linux platform (Ubuntu 18.04), so currently we cannot ensure the compatibility of Windows nor macOS.
 Because of the potential dependencies' problem, we strongly recommend you preparing a brand new virtual environment(here we use Anaconda) as follows:
 *Tip: THE_UPPERCASE_WITH_UNDERLINE should be changed by yourself.*